mozilla/cargo-vet/book/src/algorithm.md

 That's it!

-Being able to precompute the transitive closure massively simplifies the resolver, as it means we never have to "re-evaulate" the implies relationships when unioning CriteriaSets, making potentially O(n<sup>3</sup>) operations into constant time ones, where n is the number of criteria (the criteria graph can have O(n<sup>2</sup>) criteria, and a criteria set can have O(n) criteria, and we might have to look at every edge of the graph for every criteria whenever we add a criteria).
+Being able to precompute the transitive closure massively simplifies the resolver, as it means we never have to re-evaulate the implies relationships when unioning CriteriaSets, making potentially O(n<sup>3</sup>) operations into constant time ones, where n is the number of criteria (the criteria graph can have O(n<sup>2</sup>) criteria, and a criteria set can have O(n) criteria, and we might have to look at every edge of the graph for every criteria whenever we add one).

 The *existence* of the transitive closure is however not a fundamental truth.
 It exists because we have artifically limited what import maps and implies is allowed to